Try IBM StreamSets

 This tutorial covers the steps needed to try IBM StreamSets.
 Although the tutorial provides a simple use case, keep in mind that IBM StreamSets enables you to build, run, and monitor large numbers of complex pipelines.

 To complete this tutorial, you must have an existing IBM StreamSets account.
-If you do not have one, use the following URL to sign up for a free trial:
+If you do not have one, you can request an account in one of the following ways, based on the offering that you use:

-Note: When you sign up, IBM StreamSets grants your user account all of the roles required to complete the tasks in this tutorial.
-If you are invited to join an existing organization, your user account might not be granted the required roles.
+Note: When you sign up for a free trial, IBM StreamSets grants your user account all of the roles required to complete the tasks in this tutorial.
+If you join an existing organization, your user account might not be granted the required roles.

 To try IBM StreamSets, complete the following steps: